A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Proof of Lemma

-In the above steps, $(a)$ uses smoothness, and $\cC_k$ denotes the set of component indices that have been sampled at least once up to iteration $k$.
-For a component $i$ that is yet to be sampled, by definition, $\nabla f_i(x_{\tau_{i,k}}) =0=\nabla f_i(x_i^*)$.
-We use this in $(a).$ Inequality $(b)$ holds due to smoothness and $(c)$ uses the definition of $B$ and the induction hypothesis up to iteration $k$.
+where $(a)$ uses smoothness, and $\cC_k$ denotes the set of component indices that have been sampled at least once up to iteration $k$.
+The reason for this definition is that in the first inequality, $\nabla f_i(x_{\tau_{i,k}})$ might be set to 0 since it is possible that component $i$ has never been accessed up to iteration $k$.
+Inequality $(b)$ holds due to smoothness and the fact that $\nabla f_i(x_i^*)=0$.
+Inequality $(c)$ uses the definition of $B$ and the induction hypothesis up to iteration $k$.

 Iterating~\eqref{eqn:claim_1} for $k+1$ steps from $k=0$ yields